 DEQ has responsibility for monitoring state waters to determine compliance with state standards, and for requiring permitted point dischargers to maintain loads within permit limits.
 They have the regulatory authority to levy fines and take legal action against those in violation of permits.
 Beginning in 1994, animal waste from confined animal facilities in excess of 300 animal units (cattle and hogs) has been managed through a Virginia general pollution abatement permit.
 These operations are required to implement a number of practices to prevent groundwater contamination.
 In response to increasing demand from the public to develop new regulations dealing with animal waste, in 1999 the Virginia General Assembly passed legislation requiring DEQ to develop regulations for the management of poultry waste in operations having more than 200 animal units of poultry (about 20,000 chickens) (ELI, 1999).
-On January 1, 2008 DEQ assumed regulatory oversight of all land application of treated sewage sludge, commonly referred to as biosolids as a directed by the Virginia General Assembly in 2007.
-DEQ's Office of Land Application Programs within the Water Quality Division manages the biosolids program.
-The biosolids program includes having and following nutrient management plans for all fields receiving biosolids, unannounced inspections of the land application sites, certification of persons land applying biosolids, and payment of a \$7.50 fee per dry ton of biosolids land applied.
+On January 1, 2008 DEO assumed regulatory oversight of all land application of treated sewage sludge, commonly referred to as biosolids as a directed by the Virginia General Assembly in 2007.
+DEO's Office of Land Application Programs within the Water Quality Division manages the biosolids program.
+The biosolids program includes having and following nutrient management plans for all fields receiving biosolids, unannounced inspections of the land application sites, certification of persons land applying biosolids, and issuing permits for land appliers.

 DCR holds the responsibility for addressing nonpoint sources (NPS) of pollution.
 Historically, most DCR programs have dealt with agricultural NPS pollution through education and voluntary incentive programs.
-These cost-share programs were originally developed to meet the needs of voluntary partial participation and not the TMDL which required 100% participation of stakeholders.
-To meet the needs of the TMDL program and achieve the goals set forth in the CWA, the incentive programs must be reevaluated to account for 100% participation.
+These cost-share programs were originally developed to meet the needs of voluntary partial participation and not the TMDL which required 100 percent participation of stakeholders.
+To meet the needs of the TMDL program and achieve the goals set forth in the CWA, the incentive programs must be reevaluated to account for 100 percent participation.
 It should be noted that DCR does not have regulatory authority over the majority of NPS issues addressed here.

-The Piedmont SWCD will provide outreach, technical and financial assistance to farmers and homeowners in the Flat Creek, Nibbs Creek, Deep Creek and West Creek watersheds through the Virginia Agricultural BMP Cost-Share and Tax Credit programs.
-Their responsibilities will include promoting implementation goals, available funding and the benefits of BMPs and providing assistance in the survey, design, layout, and approval of agricultural and residential BMPs.
+The Piedmont SWCD will provide outreach, technical and financial assistance to farmers and homeowners in the Spring Creek, Briery Creek, Bush River, Little Sandy Creek and Saylers Creek watersheds through the Water Quality Improvement Fund targeted cost-share funds for impaired stream segments and Tax Credit programs.
+Their responsibilities will include promoting implementation goals, available funding and the benefits of BMPs and providing assistance in the survey, design, layout, and approval of agricultural BMPs.
 Education and outreach activities are a significant portion of their responsibilities.
-The Piedmont SWCD is currently receiving technical assistance funding to support their duties in these four watersheds.
+The Piedmont SWCD is currently receiving technical assistance funding to support their duties in these five watersheds.